 As mentioned above, however, the longer you stay, the better your chances are of an awe-inspiring display.

 If you prefer not to drive yourself, then this seven-day winter package is a good option, with its mix of incredible sights, exciting activities and potential Northern Lights gazing each night.

-Similarly, you can see the entire ring-road of Iceland and the Snæfellsnes Peninsula in winter without driving with this twelve-day package.
+We hope our ultimate guide to the Northern Lights has provided you with both the knowledge and courage to come to Iceland and seek out this bucket list treat.
 Hunting for the Northern Lights can be done in a variety of ways, but each method seeks the same result: a magical, ethereal display that will last in your memories for life.